-Clean spark plug:
+Clean spark arrester:

-Clean spark plug while muffler and exhaust are in normal temperature.
+Clean spark arrester while muffler and exhaust are in normal temperature.

-- 1. Remove nut (1) . - 2.
-Remove spark plug arrester 2 from muffler; - 3.
-Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits 3 from the spark arrester portion of the tailpipe. - 4.
-Insert the tailpipe into the muffler and align the bolt holes; - 5.
-Install and tighten the bolts 1.
+- 1. Remove bolts 1

+- 2. Remove spark arrester 2 from muffler;

+- 3. Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits 3 from the spark arrester portion of the tailpipe.

+- 4. Insert the tailpipe into the muffler and align the bolt holes;

+- 5. Install and tighten the bolts 1.